 Older Children & Adults: 5-10 ml

 Please submit copies of diagnostic biochemical test results along with the sample, if appropriate.
 Contact the laboratory if further information is needed.
 Deletion/duplication analysis by targeted CGH array is recommended before sequence analysis.
-If deletion/duplication analysis is performed outside of Emory Genetics Laboratory, please submit a copy of the report with the test requisition.
+If deletion/duplication analysis is performed outside of EGL Genetics, please submit a copy of the report with the test requisition.

 - Pelizaeus-Merzbacher Disease: PLP1 Gene Sequencing (RQ) is available for those individuals in whom deletion analysis is negative.

 - Prenatal testing is available to couples who are confirmed carriers of mutations.
 Please contact the laboratory genetic counselor to discuss appropriate testing prior to collecting a prenatal specimen.